eritbh/yuuko/docs/docs/index.md

 const mybot = new Client({
   token: 'your_bot_token',  // Token used to auth your bot account
-  defaultPrefix: '.'        // Prefix used to trigger commands })
+  prefix: '.'        // Prefix used to trigger commands })

 const pingCommand = new Command('ping', function (msg) {